pseudotensor/open-strawberry/README.md

 ## Current Status

-This project is in its initial planning stages.
+This project is in its initial stages.
 Results and comparisons will be added as they become available.

 ## Contributing